 Pusher releases products into Beta to prepare for General Availability.
 We use the Beta period to gather feedback from developers, add new features, and validate that there is demand for the product.
-Our product in General Availability is the Pubsub Messaging Gateway, products in Beta include Push Notifications API and Feeds.
+Our product in General Availability is the Pubsub Messaging Gateway, products in Beta include Push Notifications API, Feeds and Chatkit.

 By creating an account and using any products released in Beta, you also agree to the terms of service below.
 These terms and conditions are subject to change at any point, will will endeavour to notify you as a Beta Customer, but it is your responsibility to ensure you are in agreement at all times.

 1. Release time period

 There is no set time limit for the Beta release period.
 Products released in Beta may not ever be released into General Availability, but we will keep the product available as long as there is sufficient demand for the service.

 Although we make a best effort to maintain uptime for products released in Beta, we cannot guarantee 100% uptime.
 Products released in Beta may experience more issues than a product released in General Availability.
 We’ll post status updates to the appropriate channel for a Beta product when an issue arises.